Highfire1/sfu-prerequisites-parsing/README.md

 ### Currently Known Issues

-the credit conflicts field is missing information.
-- Some conflicts are order based (e.g. BISC 205 is a duplicate credit, but only if BISC 305/306 were taken first)
-- `"Students with credit for ARCH 321 under the title "Select Regions in World Archaeology I: Greece" may not take this course for further credit."` where the conflict is only if the course is offered with that specific detail is not captured

 Some courses are not returned by the API for unknown reasons
 - ARCH 344 mentions ARCH 333, but it is not in the list of courses from the API